IBM/Ansible-Automation-Platform-L3/docs/index.md

 All modules are accompanied by recordings and narrated instructions, delivered by your team of authors.
 Be sure to watch these for a visual demonstration of how to perform the hands-on lab components.
 In particular, it is **strongly recommended** that IBM Sellers and Technical Sellers watch these recordings — they will be useful for you as you go about creating and recording your own Stand & Deliver presentations for Level 3 accreditation.

-!!! note "Level 3 Accreditation"
+!!! note "LEVEL 3 ACCREDITATION"
     To receive Level 3 accreditation, IBMers and Business Partners must demonstrate mastery of the skills learned throughout the various modules of these hands-on labs and coursework.
 Level 3 accreditation requirements— and the way participants will be evaluated before receiving accreditation —differs depending on job role.

 **Business Partners** must pass an accreditation quiz after completing the hands-on portion of the course.
 The quiz consists of multiple choice questions, with four possible responses (and only one correct answer) for each question.

 **IBM Sales and Technical Sales** must develop and record a Stand & Deliver presentation.
 This video is intended to simulate your delivery of a “live” demo in front of a client — on camera.
 IBMers will have flexibility in defining a hypothetical client, the pain points that customer has, and the goals they aspire to achieve.
 The recording will then cover the seller’s hands-on demonstration and pitch to the client of the value of the IBM solution using the environments and techniques of this lab.

-Specific criteria that must be demonstrated as part of the Stand & Deliver recordings is provided within the documentation that accompanies the Level 3 course.
+Specific criteria that must be demonstrated as part of the Stand & Deliver recordings is <a href="https://ibm.github.io/Ansible-Automation-Platform-L3/Part%204/01%20Business%20Partner%20Accreditation/" target="_blank">provided within the documentation that accompanies the Level 3 course</a>.